SIGforum.com Main Page Hop To Forum Categories The Lounge Is that idiot Biden gonna get us in a war with Russia or China?

 Mutual missile fire

 On November 21, Russia fired a ballistic missile at the industrial site of the Yuzhmash vehicle and space company in the southern Ukrainian city of Dnipro.
-According to Russian sources, this was a practical test of a new intermediate-range weapon called the 9M729 Oreshnik.
+According to Russian sources, this was a practical test of a new intermediate-range weapon called Oreshnik.
 According to video footage, the missile carried six independently targetable reentry vehicles (MIRVs), which appeared to be deployed without a warhead and achieved kinetic effect only due to the high impact speed.

 Russian President Vladimir Putin combined his subsequent statement with a threat to attack military facilities of Western states that allow Ukraine to attack "real" Russian territory with missiles supplied by them.
 Nevertheless, from November 23, Ukraine carried out further missile attacks on targets in the Kursk Oblast, at least some of which used ATACMS.
 Among other things, a position of the S-400 air defense system and the Kursk-Vostochny airport were hit.